 It starts as a white, seemingly-benign spot on your toenail.
-Before you know it, the small white spot has gotten much worse and is starting to spread to the remaining toenails on both feet.
-The now yellowed, hardened nails are beginning to take on a noticeable odor and you’re embarrassed to wear sandals at the beach or pool.
-Left untreated, your toenails are exhibiting late stage nails fungus symptoms, and you probably wished you’d acted quickly when that first small spot was noticed.
-It’s more difficult, but still possible to treat severely infected toenails.
+Before you know it, the small white spot has gotten much worse, and is starting to spread to the remaining toenails on both feet.
+The now yellowed hardened nails are beginning to take on a noticeable odor and you’re embarrassed to wear sandals at the beach or pool.
+If left unchecked, your toenails could begin exhibiting late stage nails fungus symptoms, and you probably wished you’d acted quickly when that first small spot was noticed.
+It’s more difficult, but still possible to reduce severely infected toenails.